 Fun Facts

-- Porsche built only 86 Turbo S Leichtbau cars, stripped for weight and intended to compete on track.
+- Porsche built only around 86 Turbo S Leichtbau cars, stripped for weight and intended to compete on track.
 These featured a lightweight interior with racing seats and minimal trim, making them true homologation specials.

-- A 964 Turbo starred in Bad Boys (1995), boosting its pop-culture success.
+- A 964 Turbo starred in Bad Boys (1995), cementing its place in 1990s pop culture.

 Frequently Asked Questions (FAQs)